 Chris Guillebeau has never had a real job.
 But what he does have is a knack for helping ideas become profitable.
 Now, he’s convinced that anyone can start their own business and spend their life doing what they love.
 This even applies to those who start without much money.

-Guillebeau’s book focuses on 50 of these, distilling their stories into a simple guide.
+Guillebeau’s bestseller focuses on 50 of these case studies, distilling their stories into a simple guide.
 His ultimate philosophy?
 That anyone can start a great business.
 It depends on finding the intersection between their passion and consumer demand.

 He goes a step further and says that you don’t need a business degree or even a business plan.
 But he believes that his method is the perfect way to spend your life doing what you love and making money from it.

 Of course, he doesn’t just talk about all this in general terms.
-He provides step-by-step instructions for how to find your passion while avoiding common pitfalls.
+This step-by-step guide from one of the top books on starting a business will help you find your passion while avoiding common pitfalls.

 6. The E-Myth Revisited: Why Most Small Businesses Don’t Work And What to Do About It by Michael Gerber

 What is the E-myth?
 As Gerber lays out, this is the false idea that most of those who start businesses are entrepreneurs.

 Why is this important?
 It can spell disaster for small businesses.